djeada/Computational-Fluid-Dynamics-CFD-Resources/README.md

 ## How to Contribute

-We encourage contributions that enhance the repository's value.
-To contribute:
+Got something useful to share?
+Found a mistake or a better way to do something?
+Contributions of all kinds are welcome—whether it’s fixing a typo, adding a script, or sharing your own CFD tips.

+Here’s how to get started:

-1. Fork the repository.
+1. Fork this repo.
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
+2. Create a new branch (`git checkout -b feature/YourAwesomeThing`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
+3. Make your changes and commit them (`git commit -m 'Add YourAwesomeThing'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
+4. Push to your fork (`git push origin feature/YourAwesomeThing`).
-5. Open a Pull Request.
+5. Open a Pull Request—we'll take it from there.

+Thanks for helping make this a better resource for the CFD community!

 ## License